aasoto/MercaTodo/README.md

 >>- **Password:** 12345678

 ## Running tests
+These tests has been made with [PHPUnit](https://phpunit.de/); you can learn more about the assertions reading [How can I test a Laravel application?](https://laravel.com/docs/10.x/testing) or [How to tests Endpoints with Inertia.js?](https://inertiajs.com/testing)

 * For run the tests make you sure that you have created a database called *test*, if you have not please create it, you can follow the example given at the step **7** when we created the database.

 To run the MercaTodo tests you can use one of these commands: